 nuclear, geothermal and biomass.
 Berkshire Hathaway Energy also is a leader in the supply and distribution of energy in the U.S. and U.K. consumer markets, with approximately 8.5 million electricity and natural gas customers.

 MidAmerican Energy Company provides regulated electric and natural gas service to nearly 1.4 million customers in Iowa,

 Illinois, Nebraska and South Dakota.
 The company owns and operates a diverse portfolio of power generating assets, as

 well as a growing transmission infrastructure.
-MidAmerican Renewables develops, constructs, operates and owns
+BHE Renewables develops, constructs, operates and owns

-nonregulated wind, geothermal, solar and hydro generating assets, including 10 geothermal power plants, two solar
+nonregulated wind, geothermal, solar and hydro generating assets, including 10 geothermal power plants, four solar

-plants, one wind turbine plant, one hydroelectric plant and four natural gas-fueled plants located across the U.S.
+farms, four wind farms, one hydroelectric plant and four natural gas-fueled plants located across the U.S.

 Until September 2007, Fehrman was the president of PacifiCorp Energy, with responsibility for electric generation,